droonga/droonga.org/reference/1.1.0/command-line-tools/droonga-system-status/index.md

 `droonga-system-status` reports current status of a Droonga cluster.

-For example, if there is a Droonga node `192.168.100.50` and you are logged in to a computer `192.168.100.10` in the same network segment, the command line to report status of the cluster is:
+For example, if there is a Droonga Engine node `192.168.100.50` and you are logged in to a computer `192.168.100.10` in the same network segment, the command line to report status of the cluster is:

 ~~~
 (on 192.168.100.10)